elithaxxor/BLE-Sniffer/standalone/scanners/winsuck/README.md

 - **User Feedback**: Messages are displayed in the console with different colors to indicate their type (info, success, error).
 - **Menu for Scan Intervals**: Users can select scan intervals of 30 seconds, 3 minutes, 10 minutes, or continuous scanning.
 - **Error Handling**: The script includes error handling to catch and log any issues encountered during the Bluetooth scan process.
+- **Manufacturer Identification**: Identifies and categorizes Bluetooth devices based on MAC address prefixes using a predefined list.
+- **Additional Device Details**: Retrieves additional details such as device type and placeholder for signal strength (RSSI).

 ## Script Details